extremeshok/clamav-unofficial-sigs/README.md

 --install-logrotate     Install and generate the logrotate file, autodetects the
         values based on your config files

 --install-man   Install and generate the man file, autodetects the
          values based on your config files

+--remove-script     Remove the clamav-unofficial-sigs script and all of
+        its associated files and databases from the system

 ## Script updates can be found at:
 ### https://github.com/extremeshok/clamav-unofficial-sigs